 Install motion-detector sensors

-They can help you in turning off your lights in any room if you completely forgot to do it yourself, or it just took much more time than you expected while you are away.
+Motion-detector sensors are those lights that brighten once they feel movement near or under it.
+These devices can help you turn off the lights in any room if you completely forgot to do it yourself, or if you end up spending more time away from home than you had expected.

 More helpful tips: